 In July 2018, the UK government consulted on proposed legislative reforms regarding national security and investment that envisage that national security issues would cease to be dealt with under the existing merger control framework.
 Under the proposals, the circumstances in which the UK government could assess national security would be increased.
-Events triggering a national security assessment would include the acquisition of more than 25 per cent. of votes or shares In a company, acquisitions (or further acquisitions) of significant influence or control over a company, acquisitions of more than 50 per cent of an asset and acquisitions of significant Influence or control over an asset.
+Events triggering a national security assessment would include the acquisition of more than 25 per cent of votes or shares in a company, acquisitions (or further acquisitions) of significant influence or control over a company, acquisitions of more than 50 per cent of an asset and acquisitions of significant influence or control over an asset.
 The proposals contemplate voluntary notifications being made and the UK government anticipates approximately 200 notifications annually, of which half are expected to be quickly screened out.
 The consultation contemplates that a full assessment could take 75 working days to complete, subject to a further extension by agreement of the parties and excluding time awaiting responses to Information requests.
-There is presently no timetable for adoption of relevant legislation or certainty as to whether Brexit may impact the proposals or timing of their adoption.
-However, if the proposals are enacted, the timetable for transactions that trigger a notification could be significantly impacted.
+The National Security and Investment Bill is expected before the UK Parliament this summer.
+The draft Bill has not yet been published but it is expected to adopt at least some of these proposals.
+If this regime is enacted, the timetable for transactions that trigger a notification could be significantly impacted.